 - CAL OSHA – Safety and Health Protection on the Job

 - Federal Minimum Wage

 - Family and Medical Leave Act (FMLA)

-- California employers are required to post the IWC Wage Order (1-14) specific to their industry or occupations.
+- California employers are required to post the IWC Wage Order (1-17) specific to their industry or the occupations of their employees.

 - Visit our FREE Labor Law Posters download page to see if your state has additional posting or notice requirements specific to your business.

 - Visit our City/County Labor Law Posters page to see if your location is covered by any local posting requirements.

 - Required California Workers’ Compensation Time of Hire Pamphlet Must be provided to every new employee, either at the time of hire or by the end of the first pay period.